John Henry Hammond House: Facade

 The Hammond House is five stories high, with its fifth story set back from the facade.
 In general, the window openings contain casement windows with wooden frames, which date back to the house's construction in 1903.
 The first story's facade is made of rusticated blocks of limestone.
 At the center of the facade's southern elevation is a round arch with a pair of wrought-iron entrance doors.
 On either side of the entrance are large console brackets, which contain leaf and fruit motifs.
 The brackets support a balcony on the second story, thus giving the balcony the appearance of a deep cornice.
 There are round-arched window openings on either side of the entrance.

-On the second through fourth stories, there are quoins at each corner of the building.
-The second story of the facade is designed like a piano nobile, with three high French windows, each flanked by columns in the Ionic order.
+The second through fourth stories feature quoins at each corner of the building.
+The second story of the facade is designed like a piano nobile, with three vertical bays of high French windows, each flanked by columns in the Ionic order.
 Above each pair of columns are entablatures, which support segmentally arched pediments; the columns and pediments give the windows the appearance of aediculae, or Roman temples.
 Both of the outer second-story windows are recessed from the facade, and there were formerly wrought-iron window guards in front of each of these windows, with leaf and fruit motifs.
 By the 1990s, the window guards in front of the outer windows had been removed.
 There is also a balcony in front of the central window, with wrought-iron balustrade.